How to Get an Embroidered Patch Off

 • Iron

-8. Once all stitches have been cut, the patch will lift from the fabric
+• Remove the Patch: Once all stitches are cut, the patch will lift easily from the fabric.

-9. Use scissors and tweezers to remove excess threads that can get stuck onto the fabric
+• Tidy Up: Use scissors and tweezers to remove any remaining thread stuck to the garment.

 Design Your Own Custom Embroidered Patch Now